jbhannah/bestsigs-wow-cacher/README.md

 Replace `us` with your region (e.g., `eu`, `kr`).
 Replace `Earthen Ring` with your realm name (e.g. `Spinebreaker`).
 Replace `Adarystus` with your character name (e.g. `Vqshorkhas`).
 Use the URL in an image tag in a forum signature or on a web page.
+Only a single realm and character can be specified in an image URL.

 A BBCode usage sample: